-where hat indices represent tangent space indices.
+where the hat indices represent the tangent space indices.
 We could decompose the fermionic fields into $\chi$ and $\bar\chi$ fields, with the right-handed projection operator $P_+=(1+\Gamma^{\hat r})/2$ and the left-handed projection operator $P_-=(1-\Gamma^{\hat r})/2$.
 So the fermionic fields are classified into four kinds of fields

-When the boundary space dimension $d$ is odd, $\chi$ and $\bar \chi$ fields are Dirac fermions on the boundary, but are Weyl fermions in the bulk.
+If the boundary space dimension $d$ is odd, $\chi$ and $\bar \chi$ fields are Dirac fermions on the boundary, but are Weyl fermions in the bulk.
 So the fermionic field $\Phi$ can be written as decomposed form,

-On the other hand, when the boundary space dimension $d$ is even, $\chi$ and $\bar \chi$ are Weyl fermions on the boundary, and are Dirac fermions in the bulk.
+On the other hand, if the boundary space dimension $d$ is even, $\chi$ and $\bar \chi$ are Weyl fermions on the boundary, but are Dirac fermions in the bulk.